-Elan sank (ELN) 15 percent, the most since 2009, on July 24 following disappointing results for bapineuzumab, an Alzheimer’s therapy developed with Pfizer Inc. (PFE) and Johnson & Johnson.
+Elan sank (ELN:US) 15 percent, the most since 2009, on July 24 following disappointing results for bapineuzumab, an Alzheimer’s therapy developed with Pfizer Inc. (PFE:US) and Johnson & Johnson.
 The failure of that drug would leave Elan with a single major product, the multiple sclerosis treatment Tysabri that Biogen co-owns, priming the $7.1 billion company for a deal with Biogen, Jefferies Group Inc. and Royal Bank of Canada said.

-While data compiled by Bloomberg show Elan is still more expensive relative to earnings than every specialty drugmaker greater than $5 billion, the chance to fully own Tysabri may spur Biogen (BIIB) to offer at least $15 a share, a 25 percent premium to yesterday’s price, RBC said.
+While data compiled by Bloomberg show Elan is still more expensive relative to earnings than every specialty drugmaker greater than $5 billion, the chance to fully own Tysabri may spur Biogen (BIIB:US) to offer at least $15 a share, a 25 percent premium to yesterday’s price, RBC said.
 Tysabri’s sales will double to $3 billion a year within half a decade, and Biogen can generate more profit as the only owner, according to Jefferies.
 An acquirer of Dublin-based Elan would also benefit from Ireland’s low corporate tax rate, RBC said.

 “Biogen would love to buy Elan to own 100 percent of Tysabri,” Ib Sonderby, founder and chief executive officer of Zoar Invest in Copenhagen, said in a telephone interview.
 Sonderby, who says he’s owned Elan shares for a decade, pushed for changes to its board in 2010.
 “It would be a much easier target for them if they fail on bapineuzumab.”

 Phone calls and an e-mail message to Elan weren’t returned.
 Biogen Chief Financial Officer Paul Clancy declined to comment on the possibility of the Weston, Massachusetts-based drugmaker buying Elan.